ba-batten/Arcade_Clone/README.md

 ## How to Play

+* Click [here](https://github.com/ba-batten/Arcade_Clone) to see a live version, or
-* Clone or download this repository
+* Clone or download this repository and
 * Open index.html in your favorite browser to play

 ## Controls